 ANN ARBOR, Mich. — A Michigan federal judge on May 20 further trimmed a Native American tribe’s claims against its health care plan administrator, finding that state Health Care False Claims Act (HCFCA) claims may proceed because the tribe has statutory standing but that a breach of fiduciary duty claim fails because it was filed too late (Grand Traverse Band of Ottawa and Chippewa Indians, et al. v.
 Blue Cross Blue Shield of Michigan v.
 Munson Medical Center, No. 5:14-cv-11349, E.D.
 Mich., 2019 U.S. Dist.
 LEXIS 84691).

 PRESCOTT, Ariz. — The United States must pay a Japanese teenager $1.1 million for the negligence of a tribal police officer whose continued pursuit of a drunken driver caused a head-on crash that killed her parents and brother, an Arizona federal judge ruled May 17 after a bench trial (Kaori Stearney v.
 United States, No. 16-08060, D. Ariz., 2019 U.S. Dist.
 LEXIS 83445).

-ST. PAUL, Minn. — The Eighth Circuit U.S. Court of Appeals on Feb.
-22 affirmed the dismissal of civil rights claims filed in federal court against an Indian tribe by a man who claims that he was assaulted and robbed by tribal law enforcement officers when he was taken to jail for not paying a speeding ticket, based on sovereign immunity and failure to exhaust tribal court remedies (Rudy Butch Stanko v.
+ST. PAUL, Minn. — The Eighth Circuit U.S. Court of Appeals on May 20 declined to revisit its dismissal of a man’s federal court civil rights claims against an Indian tribe based on sovereign immunity and failure to exhaust tribal court remedies (Rudy Butch Stanko v.
 Oglala Sioux Tribe, et al., No. 17-3176, 8th Cir., 2019 U.S. App.
-LEXIS 5276).
+LEXIS 14874).